2017 SXSW Film Venue Guide

 The second largest film venue, the Vimeo is located in Ballroom A of the Austin Convention Center, accessible via the Cesar Chavez & Red River entrance.
 It’s the most convenient option for conference attendees who don’t want to travel far to see a festival film.
 If you need to kill some time before the next screening, be sure to check out the nearby Film Poster Gallery.

 Lines: The Rundown

 The lines can be quite daunting, so go in informed.
-Nab a SXXpress pass if you can (more on that in a sec), arrive early, know the capacity of the theatre to gauge your chances of getting in, and check the Venue Status Boards – in the SXSW GO app, online, or monitors at select venues – to know how close to full a screening is according to the VSB’s traffic-light inspired system.
+Nab a SXXpress pass if you can (more on that in a sec), arrive early, know the capacity of the theatre to gauge your chances of getting in, and check the online Venue Status Board, on the SXSW GO app, online, or monitors at select venues – to know how close to full a screening is according to the VSB’s traffic-light inspired system.

 Free to all SXSW badges and Wristband holders, the SXSW Festival Shuttle runs between the Austin Convention Center and most SXSW Film Venues.
-Shuttles leave the Austin Convention Center approximately every 7-10 minutes during conference hours, but run late into the night at a reduced frequency.
-Find operating hours here.
+Shuttles leave the Austin Convention Center every 10 minutes during conference hours, then run at a slightly reduced frequency until 3am.
+Find operating hours and shuttle routes here.
 You can track their progress on the SXSW GO app.

 Looking for alternate means to get around?
 Wearing out the tread in your new festival sneaks is always the best option, but our SXSW Transportation Guide has some other ideas to get you from point A to point B, C, and D. What you won’t be able to do is hail an Uber or Lyft; those guys left town in a huff back in the spring of 2016, but we’ve got plenty of other ridesharing options, including official SXSW Rideshare wheels Fasten.
 You can get $5 off your first ride with promo code: RIDEON